aRandomMenno/aRandomMenno.github.io/readme.md

 ## Tasks

-- [ ] Add a clock, because I can.
+- [X] Add a clock, because I can.
-- [ ] Put projects in JSON file to fetch with JavaScript.
+- [X] Put projects in JSON file to fetch with JavaScript.
-- [ ] Make underline animation take 50ms per character in the `<a>` element.
+- [ ] Make underline animation take 50ms per character in the `<a>` element with a max of 600ms.
 - [ ] Add a dutch translation of the website.